Hectochlorin: Biosynthesis

-Currently in the MarinLit database, other compounds (besides deacetylhectochlorin and hectochlorin) that contain this fairly unusual gem-dichloro group are lyngbyabellin A-N, 27-deoxylyngbyabellin A and dolabellin, all of those synthesized from Moorea species.
+Currently in the MarinLit database, other compounds (besides deacetylhectochlorin and hectochlorin) that contain this fairly unusual gem-dichloro group are lyngbyabellin A-N, 27-deoxylyngbyabellin A and dolabellin, all of those synthesized from Moorena species.
 Most lyngbyabellins also contain DHIV in their structure, as well as dolabellin.
 Figure 2 compares the structures of deacetylhectochlorin, hectochlorin, lyngbyabellin B and dolabellin.
 This figure illustrates the similarities (black) and differences (red) between those compounds compared to deacetylhectochlorin.
 All of those compounds (but hectochlorin) do not have a proposed biosynthesis published.